- Open Access

 BHK and HKP designed experiments, analyzed data, wrote the manuscript.
 HKP conducted most of the experiments.
 JEL analyzed cell viability and apoptosis induction after drug treatment.
 JL participated in CHOP reporter assay and animal experiments.
 All authors reviewed and approved the final manuscript.

 Electronic supplementary material

 Additional file 1: Figure S1: Effect of 17AAG on calcium concentration in the cytoplasm/mitochondria and gamitrinib normal cell effect.
-Figure S2.
 Inhibition of mitochondrial Hsp90s activates ER stress sensors.
 Figure S3.
 IP3 receptors and lysophosphatidic acid (LPA)-induced calcium flux.
 Figure S4.
 Sensitization of cancer cells to thapsigargin by mitochondrial Hsp90 inhibition.
 Figure S6.
 Effect of combination drug treatment on normal tissues.
 (PDF 3 MB)